 The U.S. Bureau of Labor Statistics regularly publishes job outlooks that include forecasts of the numbers of certain kinds of jobs into the future.
 If your marketing plan needed to project growth in the number of accountants, or chief executives, or heavy machinery operators, you could find that at the BLS site.
 You could also find a projection showing projected growth of computer industry jobs, or growth in specific employee categories.

 If, for example, you are working on a marketing plan involving soft drinks you could go to the national soft drink association’s publication Beverage World for a detailed five-year forecast of soft drink consumption.

 Several major business magazines publish economic forecasts regularly.
 You could go into a reference library and use the Readers’ Guide to Periodic Literature to find published data related to your data needs.
 Business Week magazine has a weekly column on business outlooks, and quarterly surveys of industry outlooks.

-Estimating from past data
+Estimate from past data

 Although the past doesn’t really predict the future, it can indicate trends.
 Sometimes you can find past data on a market and use that to project into the future.
 The principle of using past data as a guideline for the future is one of the fundamentals of forecasting.